 You wrote a blog posts detailing all the features and benefits of your product or service, you spent hours sculpting your content to ensure you covered all the bases.
 Really amplifying all those features, but yet nobody bought your product or worse yet nobody even read your blog post.

 Your target is not interested in reading about features and benefits, what they’re interested in is solving their problems.
 They are using search queries which are probably geared and contain explicit search queries pertaining to their exact problem.

 The modern consumer does not want to be sold too they want their problems solved if your product or service can be used to solve an explicit problem they will buy it!
-Focus on how your solve the problem.
+Focus on how you solve the problem.

 #3 You outsourced your writing

 In order to save time or you just wanted to flood your business blog with a lot of content you decided to hire some freelance writers.
 You gave them minimal direction and told them to target some common keywords.

 The minute you outsource your work, you effectively lose the passion behind your sentiments.
-This will dilute the effectiveness and authenticity of your blog posts and the messages it contains.
+This will dilute the effectiveness and authenticity of your blog posts and the messages they contain.

-Your organisation needs to try and write it’s own blog posts.
+Ideally your organisation needs to try and write it’s own blog posts.
 It really doesn’t matter about the quality of the writing, what matters most is the authenticity.
-Your and your staffs writing will improve over time with more practice.
+Your writing will improve over time with more practice.